mmgen/mmgen-wallet/README.md

 - **Wallet-free operation:** All wallet operations can be performed directly from your seed phrase at the prompt, allowing you to dispense with a physically stored wallet entirely if you wish.
-- **Stealth mnemonic entry:** To guard against acoustic side-channel attacks, you can obfuscate your seed phrase with “dead” keystrokes as you enter it from the keyboard.
+- **Stealth mnemonic entry:** This feature allows you to obfuscate your seed phrase with “dead” keystrokes to guard against acoustic side-channel attacks.
 - **Network privacy:** MMGen never “calls home” or checks for upgrades over the network.
 No information about your wallet installation or crypto assets is ever leaked to third parties.